How to Add Background and Overlay Foreground on PDFs in Java

 // Save the modified PDF with a new name

-The backgroundPdfPageIndex parameter specifies which page of the background PDF to use as the background page.
+The backgroundPdfPageIndex parameter specifies which page of the background PDF to use as the background.
 This parameter uses a zero-based index to indicate the page to copy from the background/foreground PDF, with the default set to 0.
+This feature is useful when you have a multi-page background template and want to apply different background designs to different sections of your document.

-method can be used to overlay content on top of the existing pages in a PDF.
-This is useful for adding elements like watermarks or other visual indicators.
-Similar to the background section, we will render the foreground and apply it to the PDF document.
+The addForegroundPdf method overlays content on top of existing pages in a PDF.
+This is useful for adding elements like watermarks or visual indicators.
+Similar to the background section, render the foreground and apply it to the PDF document.
+For more examples of overlaying content, check the backgrounds and foregrounds code examples.

 import com.ironsoftware.ironpdf.License;